 Who are my professors?

-A staff of 50 full-time faculty and 100 adjunct professors teaches Tiffin University classes.
-Professors, not graduate or teaching assistants, teach all classes.
-All professors at Tiffin University possess a minimum of a master's degree, and bring a great deal of experience and insight to the classroom.
+A staff of 75+ full-time faculty and 280+ adjunct professors teach Tiffin University classes.
+At TU, you will never have a graduate or teaching assistant as your professor.
+All faculty members at Tiffin University possess a minimum of a Master's degree.
+These faculty members are experts in their field, and bring a great deal of practical experience and insight to the classroom.

 What is the cost?

 Visit the Tuition, room and board page for current costs.
 The cost of books varies but averages $1,000 per semester.